 Figure 5.
-Acceptable Size Range for Cell Aggregates at the Time of Plating Cell aggregate size can be adjusted by altering the number of times the cell aggregate mixture is pipetted up and down.
+Acceptable Size Range for Cell Aggregates at the Time of Plating.
+Cell aggregate size can be adjusted by altering the number of times the cell aggregate mixture is pipetted up and down.
 Do not generate single cells.
-Magnifications: 40X and 100X.
+Images were taken using 40X and 100X magnifications.